-Based upon the goals and objectives identified by the Board at the Strategic Planning Session on May 29, 2021, staff has updated the Financial Model and Cost of Services Study/Analysis and prepared the proposed 2022 Operating and Capital Improvement Budgets.
-At the September 9, 2021 Board meeting, staff conducted a study session on the complete rebuild of the Financial Model, which includes a rate recalibration component.
-Budget information and rate options will be considered by the Board of Directors at a noticed Public Hearing on November 10, 2021.
-Also, the proposed 2022 CHWD budget, rate program and the District's work program were presented to eight neighborhood associations throughout Citrus Heights, the Citrus Heights Chamber of Commerce, and two service clubs (Rotary and Kiwanis) in the community.
+Based upon the goals and objectives identified by the Board at the Strategic Planning Session on May 25, 2022, staff has updated the Financial Model and prepared the proposed 2023 Operating and Capital Improvement Budgets.
+Budget information and rate options will be considered by the Board of Directors at this Public Hearing on December 12, 2022.
+Moreover, the proposed 2023 CHWD budget, rate program and the District's work program were presented to five neighborhood associations throughout Citrus Heights, Citrus Heights Chamber of Commerce, two service clubs (Rotary and Kiwanis) within Citrus Heights, and a community meeting in Orangevale.

-Accompanying this staff report for the Board's consideration is CHWD's budget document, which focuses on highlighting programs and projects the District is planning to accomplish in the coming year based upon the proposed revenue and expenditure plan.
+Accompanying this staff report for the Board's review is CHWD's budget document, which focuses on highlighting programs and projects the District is planning to accomplish in the coming year based upon the proposed revenue and expenditure plan.

-2022 Operating Budget
+2023 Operating Budget

-The 2022 Operating Budget was prepared with the goal of supporting the District's mission of providing a dependable supply of safe, quality water delivered in an efficient, responsive and affordable manner.
-Moreover, the proposed 2022 Operating Budget incorporates Strategic Planning goals and objectives identified by the Board, with input from leadership staff, at the Board's Strategic Planning Session.
-District staff recommends the proposed 2022 Operating Budget, as it reflects a balance between maintaining high-quality water service and keeping costs in check.
+The 2023 Operating Budget was prepared with the goal of supporting the District's mission of providing a dependable supply of safe, quality water delivered in an efficient, responsive, and affordable manner.
+Moreover, the proposed 2023 Operating Budget incorporates Strategic Planning goals and objectives identified by the Board, with input from leadership staff, at the Board's Strategic Planning Session.
+District staff recommends the proposed 2023 Operating Budget, as it reflects a balance between maintaining high-quality water service and keeping costs in check.

-The 2022 budget continues the practice of estimating the amount of staff time to be spent working on capital improvement projects and allocating the estimated salary and benefit costs to the Capital Improvement Budget.
-This allocation provides a more accurate picture of the true cost of both day-to-day operations and capital improvements.
+The 2023 budget continues the practice of estimating the amount of staff time to be spent working on capital improvement projects and allocating the estimated salary and benefit costs to the Capital Improvement Budget.
+This allocation gives a more accurate picture of the true cost of both day-to-day operations and capital improvements.